One of the best things to do with kids during the fall season is non-spooky Halloween crafts for kids.

 They’ll be able to exercise their hand muscle strength as they cut out the monster’s horns and teeth.
 Then, they’ll work on hand-eye coordination when they glue those pieces onto the paper plate.

-Another amazing benefit of this craft is the ability fo the children to work on their creativity!
+Another amazing benefit of this craft is the ability for kids to exercise their creativity!

 This is the time when you want to tell your kids (or students) to use their imagination and create a monster that’s unique, just like them!